x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/how-to-set-up-a-multifunction-device-or-application-to-send-email-using-microsoft-365-or-office-365.md

 # How to set up a multifunction device or application to send email using Microsoft 365 or Office 365

 > [!IMPORTANT]
-> Mail flow rules are now available in the new [Exchange Admin Center](https://admin.exchange.microsoft.com/#/transportrules).
+> Mail flow rules are now available in the new Exchange Admin Center.
+[Try it now](https://admin.exchange.microsoft.com/#/transportrules)!

 Prerequisites: Office 365 or Microsoft 365 subscription, [Exchange Online Plan](https://products.office.com/exchange/compare-microsoft-exchange-online-plans)